baerenstein/VolaSurfer/README.md

    - Execute the Python script to plot implied volatilities over time in a visually intuitive way.

 ## Contributions
 Contributions are welcomed!
-If you wish to extend the functionality, feel free to comment your thoughts, fork the repository, make your changes, and submit a pull request.
+If you wish to extend the functionality, feel free to comment your thoughts or even fork the repository, make your changes, and submit a pull request!